ISO Invariance Explained

 And what of the D750?

-Patrick, you can check this yourself by seeing whether this curve is jagged on a particular camera: http://photonstophotos.net/Charts/RN_ADU.htm
+Patrick, you can check this yourself by seeing whether this curve is jagged on a particular camera: photonstophotos.net/Charts/RN_ADU.htm

 The D750 does not appear to simulate these values.
 (For a camera that does, see the Nikon D5.)